jutkko/zfaff/README.md

 1. Not withdraww, nothing happens.
 1. Leave the decision to me.

-If possible, I would like to have this fund to run for many centuries, like the [Nobel Foundation](https://en.wikipedia.org/wiki/Nobel_Foundation).
+I would like to have this fund to run for many centuries, like the [Nobel Foundation](https://en.wikipedia.org/wiki/Nobel_Foundation).

 ## What is the strategy